 Skip to main content

-Test your jssg codemod using snapshot testing with input/expected file pairs.
+Test your JSSG codemod using snapshot testing with input/expected file pairs.

 Test structure

-jssg tests use a simple directory structure where each test case contains two files:
+JSSG tests use a simple directory structure where each test case contains two files:

 tests/